Manifolds with Boundary

 Definition: Smooth Coordinate Half-Ball

-The same packaging that produced regular coordinate balls — a ball sitting with compact closure inside a strictly larger smooth chart — has a boundary version, in which the larger chart is itself a half-ball.
+Regular coordinate balls came from a packaging device: a ball sitting with compact closure inside a strictly larger smooth chart.
+That packaging has a boundary version, in which the larger chart is itself a half-ball.

 Definition: Regular Coordinate Half-Ball